 - You have a stronger grasp of when enough is enough.
 It is much easier for me to give myself that nap I so need now than with my first.
 That’s not saying it isn’t harder because their are more kids to get to quiet down so you can, I just mean that you are more willing to let yourself try.
 With my first I thought there was too much to do to slow down for a nap.

 - Along with that, you understand that dishes and house cleaning can wait.
 You want to savor the quiet moments because it may be your last time being pregnant.
+We can even show you how to take a moms day off.

 - You let your kids be much more involved with the pregnancy.
 While I may not be taking my kids name suggestions seriously (Stuart, Bob and Willy…no seriously, that’s what they suggested) I am more willing to listen and say, “Yeah, those all sound like very fun names.
 Why did you choose those?”